-For producers to be eligible for ELAP, producers must, for every commodity on every farm in which the producer has an interest for the relevant program year:
+For producers to be eligible for ELAP, they must, for every commodity on every farm of economic significance in which the producer has an interest for the relevant program year:

-in the case of an "insurable commodity," obtain catastrophic coverage or better under a policy or plan of in-

-- surance administered under the Federal Crop Insurance Act (FCIA), except this obligation will not include crop insurance pilot programs so designated by the Risk Management Agency (RMA) or forage crops intended for grazing; - in the case of a "noninsurable commodity" obtain the Noninsured Crop Disaster Assistance Program (NAP) coverage by filing the required paperwork and paying the administrative fee by the applicable state application closing date, except that this requirement will not include forage on grazing land.
+- In the case of an "insurable commodity," obtain catastrophic coverage or better under a policy or plan of insurance administered under the Federal Crop Insurance Act (FCIA), except this obligation will not include crop insurance pilot programs so designated by the Risk Management Agency (RMA) or forage crops intended for grazing; - In the case of a "noninsurable commodity" obtain the Noninsured Crop Disaster Assistance Program (NAP) coverage by filing the required paperwork and paying the administrative fee by the applicable state application closing date, except that this requirement will not include forage on grazing land.

 Producers are required to obtain a policy or plan of insurance equal to at least the catastrophic (CAT) level of coverage or have NAP coverage for each crop planted or intended to be planted for harvest on the whole farm, excluding grazing.
-Eligible farmers and ranchers who meet the definition of "Socially Disadvantaged," "Limited Resource," or "Beginning Farmer or Rancher" do not have to meet this requirement.
+Eligible farmers and ranchers who meet the definition of "socially disadvantaged," "limited resource," or "beginning farmer or rancher" do not have to meet this requirement.